- What is Camping for Girls?

 All women are welcome!
 Any woman 18 or older is eligible to join.
 While it's helpful to know someone who is already in a chapter member, someone at the National Office would also be happy to introduce you to a chapter near you.
-There are so many fun ways to get involved, do good and make great friends through T.T.T.
-Contact us if you'd like to know more.
+There are so many fun ways to get involved, do good and make great friends.
+Contact us - Camping for Girls! if you'd like to know more.

 What do members do?

 Chapters meet nine times a year.
 Most members help with the camping program and with fundraising events.
 Because we are an all-volunteer organization, members may serve as chapter officers, and some may go on to serve at the State and National level.
 A National Convention is held every other year and is great chance to connect with new and old friends.
 Most importantly, being a member is a chance to make a real difference in the lives of young girls and to make great friends while doing so.
 Click here to learn more.

 What does it cost to join?

 Each active member pays annual dues $40 National dues.
 Associate members pay half of the National dues, $20.
 Most of the money from dues is budgeted for camp fees.
 State and local chapters may also collect dues from their members.

 How is Camping for Girls organized?

-T.T.T. has local chapters and state chapters or councils.
+Camping for girls has local chapters and state chapters or councils.
 At the local level, members coordinate camper activities and chapter fundraisers.
 At the state level, women from local chapters form the State Board which organizes state wide activities and projects.
 At the national level, the National Board handles the operation and finances and the Project Board oversees and manages the national Camping Project.

-How can I find out about T.T.T. near me?
+How can I find out about a chapter near me?